frsteinb/bjcp-2015-styleguide/README.md

 ## Getting Started

-- If you are just curious about the current state of this project's results, you may take a look at the so called "[artifacts](https://gitlab.ibr.cs.tu-bs.de/steinb/bjcp-2015-styleguide/-/jobs/artifacts/master/download?job=build)" of the GitLab repository which get automatically rebuilt after each commit and push to the repository server.

-- MacOS systems should have the required tools once the XCode App is installed.
+- MacOS systems should have all required tools once the XCode App is installed.
 On Linux you should install some packages, e.g. on Ubuntu:
   ```
   apt install make curl libxml2-utils xsltproc
   ```